Frequently Asked Questions

 Carbonite is a great example of a subscription business that aligns its metrics with customer value and needs.
 Carbonite offers “Personal Plans” that are charged per year per computer and “Pro Plans” that are charged per year per xgigabytes.
 Using multiple price metrics lets consumers use as much data as they need and lets businesses support multiple computers.

-Systematically evaluate and choose your subscription price metrics
+Systematically evaluate and choose your subscription price metric

 The first step in identifying the right price metric is to understand the possibilities – what metrics align with customer value?
 What are competitors using for their price metrics?